State Appeals for Criminal Offenses in Philadelphia Pennsylvania

 An Experienced Philadelphia State Appeals Attorney Understands the Appeals Process

-At the law offices of Peter J. Scuderi, we represent individuals seeking new counsel to their handle criminal appeals in Philadelphia.
+At our law firm, we represent individuals seeking new counsel to their handle criminal appeals in Philadelphia.
 Our Philadelphia State Appeals Attorneys are practiced advocates who have represented previously in appeals from convictions and sentences.
-When you need a Philadelphia State Appeals Attorney to represent you in an appeal from a sentence or conviction in a Pennsylvania Court of Common Pleas, contact the law offices of Peter J. Scuderi.
+When you need a Philadelphia State Appeals Attorney to represent you in an appeal from a sentence or conviction in a Pennsylvania Court of Common Pleas, contact our office today.